Build high-performance networking applications in Go

 This is the full framework ranking of Go and gnet tops all the other frameworks, which makes gnet the fastest networking framework in Go.

-To check the full ranking list, visit TechEmpower Plaintext Benchmark.
+To check the full ranking list, visit TechEmpower Benchmark Round 22.

 Use cases